 From there you can send the leads data to a 3rd party service like Podio, MailChimp, Constant Contact, etc.

 Carrot has a lot of features that you either can’t get with sites like Weebly or Wix or it would require a developer to custom code something for you.

 Carrot websites now allow real estate investors to more easily track their ROI with campaign tracking links.

 These are custom links that you can put on your paid advertising campaigns to see what is returning the most money.

-Another functional part of Carot is there content marketing area.
+Another functional part of Carrot is its content marketing area.
 They have professionally written blog posts that are SEO optimized for your target location just waiting for you.
 The best part?
-They can be scheduled so you can literally set up a months work of blog posts in 5 minutes.
+They can be scheduled so you can set up a month’s work of blog posts in 5 minutes.